fringewidth/fringewidth.github.io/projects.md

 _HTML, CSS, jQuery_

-Wrote a tiny HTML+jQuery script that turns interlinked MD files into a full website.
+- Wrote a tiny HTML+jQuery script that turns interlinked MD files into a full website.
 You can find this page's source [here](https://github.com/fringewidth/fringewidth.github.io/blob/main/projects.md), and the full repo [here](https://github.com/fringewidth/fringewidth.github.io).
+- Yes, there are existing solutions that do this, but this one has a data footprint of 150kb and 60% of that is jQuery :)
+- Also hacking together your website from scratch is very fun.

 After building grandiose websites, you tend to admire the simplicity of the early internet.